gsomix/blog/content/02-shortest-intro-to-compiler-design.md

 let (leftOperand :: rightOperand :: stack) = env.stack
 ```

 It fails when stack contains not enough elements.
-This is another excersise for the reader.
+Clear error messages are another excersise for the reader.
 Compilation errors are very important part of the compiler!

 Final output: